PeterCamilleri/CX16/quirks/memory.md

 and margin of safety.
 Pretty slim even a this lower speed.

 p.s.
 I have no affiliation in any way, shape or form with DigiKey.

+## Fixes

+So what can be done to solve the problem of devices being too slow to respond to CPU commands in time?
+It turns out there are several possible solutions:

+### 1: Use a slower clock

+This is by far the simplest thing to do.
+Slow down the clock until even the slowest device connected to the CPU is able to keep up.
+This is also the worst performing approach.
+The whole system is now slow.
+The saving grace is that it at least works so other aspects can be worked on while trying to figure out a better way.

+### 2: Split System Bus

+This approach is to divide the system into two sections.
+A high speed section with the CPU and fast RAM connected directly to the CPU, and a lower speed section with the rest of the system, connected to the CPU via buffer chips.
+These buffer chips isolate the capacitance of the system from the CPU and are able to drive such a capacitance better.
+In fact, driving such demanding loads is what true buss driver chips are designed to do.

+So then the question arises: How do we slow down the CPU when accessing the slow parts of the system?
+There are two possible answers here too:

+#### 2a: Wait States

+The W65C02S has an improved Ready input that can be used to allow for more time for slower devices and/or parts of the system.
+This is a great solution for memory and I/O devices that do not require a clock input.
+However devices, especially I/O devices that do require a clock input could operate erratically as they react as if they are hit with multiple bus cycles.

+You could of course only use devices whose clock (if any) is not synchronized to the CPU clock, but that would rule out the W65C22S (VIA) and W65C51N (ACIA) parts.

+#### 2b: Clock Stretching

+Another, time honored, approach to the issue of slow devices is to stretch the clock when dealing with such devices.
+This gives such devices plenty of time to respond while not "seeing" multiple clock pulses zinging past.
+The downside here is that some devices use the clock to control timers or baud rate generators those would behave erratically because the clock would vary in frequency over time.

+#### 2c: Clock Switching

+Yet another approach is to have two clocks.
+A fast clock of say 14 MHz and then a slower clock, based on the fast clock divided down to a lower rate.
+For example a divide of 4 would give a low speed clock of 3.5 MHz.
+When switching from high to low speed, the CPU would have to wait for the beginning of the slow clock cycle, and then proceed at the slower rate.

+Peripheral devices would only ever "see" the slower clock.
+It would not vary over time.
+There would be no strange multi-clock bus cycles.
+This is in my opinion, the best option.

+#### Implementation

+How any of these options could be designed or constructed is beyond the scope of this document.
+I can say a few things however.

+* A discrete logic design would almost certainly be too slow to work.
+Working designs would be based on high speed PLD devices or part of an FPGA device.
+Checking DigiKey I find suitable PLD devices as fast a 7.5 ns are available.
+* Placing the high speed core on a separate core PCB is a common design choice as it isolates the high speed part to a limited area.
+Many fast processors are sold in such a core-module package.
+It also makes it possible to swap out core modules as improved designs become available.